open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 Could we split the UI and the demo?

 How about using iframes and only communicate via postMessage?
-Would that mean each windows can do what they want? 🤞
+Would that mean each window can do what they want? 🤞

 Let's make a simple POC (Prove of Concept) with